 Unique Considerations

-- Local Waste Types: Be aware of the specific types of waste generated in your area, such as organic waste, recyclables, or hazardous materials.
+- Local Waste Types: Understand the types of waste prevalent in your area, such as organic waste, recyclables, and hazardous materials.

 Special Equipment